 EM shadows go on better and last longer with a primer, however, even with a primer they aren't the most strongly pigmented shadows.
 That said I still really like some EM colors like Smokey Pink and Diary.
 I'll continue to use what I have on hand, but once I run out I probably won't bother ordering from EM again.
 Especially since they've gotten rid of their smaller tubs and replaced them with those useless rollerball applicators.

+I used to be a strong supporter of Everyday Minerals.
+I still use their makeup, and I do love their base and correctors in general.I've changed my mind for two reasons:1) When I complained about the packaging, which I've detailed below, they never responded.2) The new packaging for their correctors and eye shadows are truly awful.
+They used to come in small round tubs.
+The new ones come in chic-looking tubes with roller ball applicators.
 In the realm of mineral makeup, roller balls are useless because you need to be able to control the amount that goes on your skin.
 Mineral makeup is strong stuff, and with a roller ball, you have zero control over how much gets rolled onto your skin.
 It might work better with lighter colors, but with anything dark, the roller ball is only going to give you the "crack whore" look.

 I am kind of surprised that I have spent so much time trying to make these work for me.
 I guess I really wanted to fit the whole idea of mineral makeup into my life and I suspect that I am not a mineral kinda girl.
 Perhaps it's my age but I just don't want to spend this kind of time.
 It's like the difference between going to a self serve cafeteria (EDM) or being waited on in a full service restaurant (Traditional pressed MU).
 I can spend alot of time looking at EDM eye shadow online and be taken by the winsome names they give their MU (Love Letters, Ballet Slippers etc) and carefully order it after much consideration only to find it is too chalky, too sheer, too cool, too warm, has more shimmer than I realized and isn't the color I thought it was.
 I bought EZ PREZ from Coastal Scents and pressed two unlikely-to-work shades into little pans to give it my last shot but I think I just wasted time, again, on this line.
 I have ordered many samples by now.
 Tonight I finally got up the nerve to open all those other tiny little samples I have been trying so hard to like, and emptying them in the trash so I can use the little sample container to carry lipstick in my handbag.
 No more powder mess on the counter-top.
 No more pushing myself to make-it-work when I can just buy makeup that works hard for ME instead.
 I'll try the two I pressed and probably throw them out - ending my involvement with EDM eye shadow.
 I am glad so many people enjoy the line and love the offerings...I just can't figure out why I tried so hard to be one of them.
 There's enough variety out there to please us all.